ErrorNoInternet/Avobot/README.md

 # How the chatbot works

 Everytime you run the chatbot, it will read from a file called ``responses.data`` and get all the lines from it.
 It will check if there is ``q#`` in the line, and if it is in the line, it will mark that line as a question.
 If it is not in the line, it will mark the line as an answer.
-Whenever you ask the chatbot a question, it will check for all the questions and answers (There are a few swearwords in the code).
+Whenever you ask the chatbot a question, it will check for all the questions and answers (If you want to add your own, add it at the top of ``responses.data``).

 ### Libraries